 She was still working for The Reader’s Digest at the time of her first marriage, to Osmond Molarsky in New York City, on 22 December 1951.
 The couple initially lived in New York City, at 5 West 65th St., before moving to Westport, Connecticut.
 They were avid sailors and enjoyed exploring the U.S. East Coast and the Caribbean.
 The couple, who divorced in 1965, had no children.

 [Osmond Molarsky (1909-2009) was the author of Navy film scripts, 16 children’s books and a former radio host at KNEW in San Francisco.
 When studying at Swarthmore College, his roommate was a young James Michener, the famous novelist.
 Indeed, Molarsky claimed to have given Michener his first paid writing job, rewriting scenes from The Merchant of Venice for Molarsky’s puppet shows.]

 At some point following her divorce, Aileen Olsen Molarsky moved to San Francisco where she worked for the architectural division of the Pebble Beach Company, and met and married Arthur Melby.
-Arthur Melby (1917-2010) had been a forester in Montana who had worked in the FBI during the second world war, as an undercover intelligence officer, before establishing box factories in Guatemala and El Salvador.
+Arthur Melby (1917-2010) had been a forester in Montana and had worked in the FBI during the second world war as an undercover intelligence officer, before establishing box factories in Guatemala and El Salvador.
 Prior to retiring to Ajijic in 1986, the Melbys lived in the Carmel Valley of California for about twenty years.